G. J. Kinne: Hawaii

 On January 31, 2020, it was announced that Kinne was leaving the Eagles to become the offensive coordinator for the University of Hawaii under head coach Todd Graham.

 UCF

-Kinne joined the staff at UCF as their co-offensive coordinator and quarterbacks coach in 2021.
-Having previously played and been mentored by Gus Malzahn at Tulsa.
+Kinne joined the staff at UCF as their co-offensive coordinator and quarterbacks coach in 2021, having previously played and been mentored by Gus Malzahn at Tulsa.
+After an injury to starting quarterback Dillon Gabriel early in the season, Kinne helped coach and mentor true freshman Mikey Keene.
+UCF went 9-4, winning the Gasparilla Bowl against Florida and having one of the nation's top offenses that year.